gokul2736/Ex-03--PROTOTYPE-PART-MODEL-DESIGN-IN-3D-PRINTER/README.md

-# Ex.
-No.  - PROTOTYPE PART MODEL DESIGN IN 3D PRINTER
+# EX 03 - To Prototype a given part model in a 3D printer.

 ### DATE: 09-04-2025
 ## AIM: